 We have one-to-one support available for our patients if they would like to talk to someone about what is happening in their life.
+During the coronavirus pandemic, we are still caring.
+All one-to-one support is now happening via conference call.

 Living with a life-limiting illness is emotionally challenging.
 Talking through feelings and anxieties with someone outside your circle of family and friends can offer you the freedom to really share all that is coming up for you.
 Feeling supported and understood by one of the Supportive Care counsellors can help you come to terms with what is happening and find a way to express what is important to you.
 This support is available to you and those who are close to you, including children and young people.
 You can access one-to-one support with a counsellor, whom you can arrange to meet on a regular basis, if you so wish.
 This can offer you the time and space to talk confidentially about how you are feeling and what is happening to you.